APPLY

 You’ll thrive here if you’re committed to:

 • Strong academics.
-A strong high school academic profile, anchored in a desire to understand the world and make life better for others
+SCL seeks students who have a strong high school academic profile, anchored in a desire to understand the world and make life better for others

 • Service.
-Commitment to helping others thrive
+SCL students find ways help others thrive

 READY TO THRIVE IN LIFE AND IN SERVICE?

-APPLY NOW FOR
+APPLY AUGUST 1 FOR

-FALL 2026 ENROLLMENT
+FALL 2027 ENROLLMENT